mosix11/Face2Bitmoji/README.md

 In this project, I'm going to use state-of-the-art approaches to Unpaired Image-to-Image Translation to tackle the problem of transforming human faces to cartoon faces (Bitmoji Faces) and try to improve them if possible.

 ## Database
-Due to the lack of an organised dataset of Bitmoji faces, I made my own [Dataset](https://www.kaggle.com/mostafamozafari/bitmoji-faces?select=BitmojiDataset).
+Due to the lack of an organised dataset for Bitmoji faces, I made my own [Dataset](https://www.kaggle.com/mostafamozafari/bitmoji-faces?select=BitmojiDataset).
 It consists of 4084 Bitmojies.
 For human faces, I used [CelebAMask-HQ Dataset](https://github.com/switchablenorms/CelebAMask-HQ) and extracted full-frontal faces by the help of pose estimation model [FSA-NET](https://github.com/shamangary/FSA-Net).

 ## Current state-of-the-art approaches to this problem
 ### 1) LAcycleGAN